zcyph/jellyrig/README.md

 `chmod +x jellyrig.py`

 I recommend daemonizing the script, so that it stays running and runs automatically.
-There are numerous ways to achieve this depending on your system and its configuration.
-For most Linux users, a commonly applicable way to do this is with systemd.
+There are numerous ways to achieve this depending on your system.
+For most Linux users, this can be done with systemd.

 Create the systemd file using your editor of choice.
-One example using the Nano editor that comes with many Linux distributions:
+With Nano, which comes with many Linux distributions:

 `sudo nano /etc/systemd/system/jellyrig.service`

+You'll have an empty file.
 Enter the following in the file:

 ```[Unit]
 Description=jellyrig